achrafkr/F1/README.md

 Also note that it will be useful to ensure the compatibility between certain releases of the libraries that are used in each project, with special attention on numpy and tensorflow.

 ## 3. Project Status

-[Ongoing ...]
+  - Safety Car Prediction:
+    - Major data analysis have been successfully completed.
+    - The work on predictive models is in progress.

-This is just the beginning and we will be extending the repository step by step.
+[Ongoing ...
+This is just the beginning and we will be extending the repository step by step.]

 ![GIF prev](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExYmNlM2FkNDNmZGYxZTFmNGRhMDE5ZjQ4NjM2MzAwOWQyNzQxNDBmZiZlcD12MV9pbnRlcm5hbF9naWZzX2dpZklkJmN0PWc/LXTvBYlhAmHHeidlq8/giphy.gif)